apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Surgeons in New York announce world's first eye transplant**
+**Israel will begin 4-hour pauses in military operations in Gaza each day, White House says**

-You can read more about it [here](https://www.reuters.com/business/healthcare-pharmaceuticals/surgeons-new-york-announce-worlds-first-eye-transplant-2023-11-09/).
+You can read more about it [here](https://www.cnn.com/2023/11/09/politics/israel-pauses-gaza-white-house/index.html).

 ## Requirements
 - Python 3.8